 Traditional Chinese medicine still plays an important role in the health of the Hong Kong population.
 If you want to learn more about this ancient form of healthcare, head toin Sheung Wan, where you’ll find wholesalers and dispensaries offering all sorts of exotic remedies, from roots and herbs to dried seafood.

-At this colourful outdoor market in Prince Edward, you’ll find wholesalers and retail shops that sell everything from potted houseplants to fertilisers and gardening tools to suit your horticultural needs.
-With its colourful blooms and perfumed atmosphere, theis a must-visit, even if you’re not able to bring a plant back home with you.
+At this colourful outdoor market, you’ll find wholesalers and retail shops that sell everything from potted houseplants to fertilisers and gardening tools to suit your horticultural needs.
+With its colourful blooms and perfumed atmosphere, theis a must-visit when you're in Prince Edward.

 This beloved market in Mong Kok specialises in a truly unique ware: goldfish.
 Aside from being ideal pets for the cramped confines of Hong Kong apartments, goldfish are regarded as bringers of prosperity according to feng shui practitioners.
 Stores along the street in theoffer many varieties of fish, from common goldfish to more exotic tropical species.
 You’ll also find water tanks and plants and accessories to spruce them up, as well as a handful of stores that sell reptiles, hamsters and other apartment-friendly creatures.